fostroll/mordl/README.md

 Scores on *SynTagRus*: accuracy `?%` for POS tagging; `98.74%` for lemmata detection.

-This project was made with a focus on Russian language, but it can also be used with other languages (European, at least).
+This project was developed with a focus on Russian language, but it can also be used with other languages (European, at least).

 ## Installation